VSPEC-collab/VSPEC/docs/readme.rst

 How to Cite
 -----------

-A JOSS paper describing VSPEC is in the works.
+A paper describing the code has been accepted by *Astronomy & Computing*.
+Please cite this paper if you use ``VSPEC``.

+Additionally, the ``CITATION.cff`` file in this repository contains citation information for specific ``VSPEC`` versions.

 Authors
 -------